kempsteven/vue-html2pdf/README.md

     </section>

     <!--
-        All other pdf-item will could be separated in pagination process, depending on paginate-elements-by-height prop.
+        All other pdf-item will be separated in the pagination process, depending on paginate-elements-by-height prop.
     -->
     <section class="pdf-item">